GreenPatterns/Retinal-VesselsAnalysis/README.md

 # Retinal-Vessel-Analysis
-This repositery contain work of my MS thesis.
-We worked on retinal vessel classification within the retinal vesculature.
-It is a basic step for understanding systemic diseases from retina.
+This repositery contain our work on retinal vessel classification within the retinal vesculature, which is a prerequisite step for understanding systemic diseases from the retina.